LucunJi/ExtraPlayerRenderer/README.md

 ![](logo.png)

-Render a player entity on the bottom left corner of he screen.
+Render a player entity on the bottom left corner of the screen.

 This mod is realeased under GPL-3.0 License.